 Why Are Death Bed Marriages Fashionable?

-This is of course generally motivated by the curse of Inheritance Tax.
-To ensure the surviving partner avoids a potentially life altering inheritance tax bill, a last minute marriage albeit on a partners deathbed, ensures they have a greater level of future financial support.
+This is generally motivated by the curse of Inheritance Tax.
+To ensure the surviving partner avoids a potential life-altering Inheritance tax bill, a last-minute marriage albeit on a partners deathbed, ensures they have a higher level of future financial support.

-The other advantage that is largely overlooked, is that the surviving spouse inherits at the probate value.
-This means when a major asset is sold the Capital Gains Tax (CGT) will only apply on the increase of value from when the person actually died.
+The mainly other overlooked advantage is that the surviving spouse inherits at the probate value.
+This means when a major asset is sold, the Capital Gains Tax (CGT) will only apply on the increase of value from when the person actually died.

 Getting the right kind of advice is crucial.
 To obtain impartial, professional advice from an experienced professional contact us now, for the peace of mind that sound financial planning brings.